Why Does Film School Cost So Much?

 What makes this even worse is that for all the money you could spend on your film education, you could still have trouble finding work when you graduate.
 This is because when you train in an isolated environment, you aren’t making any connections to the film industry itself—and industry connections are VITAL to getting work.
 This has prompted many film industry professionals to question whether formal film school training is even worth the cost.
 In the eyes of many within the industry, you’d be better off learning the ropes in a real film production company where you could at least form some relationships.

-One type of film school, however, is breaking with the norms, and has devised a way to educate film students more affordably by apprenticing them in real film production companies.
-The mentor-apprentice (extern) approach, as it is called, allows students to be trained privately by real working professionals on actual film shoots, giving them the chance to make industry connections while they are learning—and because there is no simulated environment to maintain, the cost of education is a fraction of what most schools charge.
+One type of film school, however, is breaking with the norms, and has devised a way to educate film students more affordably by externing them in real film production companies.
+The mentor-extern approach, as it is called, allows students to be trained privately by real working professionals on actual film shoots, giving them the chance to make industry connections while they are learning—and because there is no simulated environment to maintain, the cost of education is a fraction of what most schools charge.
 Film Connection is one school that uses this approach.

 As expensive as film school can be, there is a way to learn filmmaking while making your money count.
 You can beat the film school cost by learning in the real world.